Florida DUI Manslaughter Sentencing Heavily Influenced by Victim's Families

 The law office of Michael B. Cohen, Esq. is committed to fighting for all clients' rights who face allegations of DUI Manslaughter in the State of Florida.
-As a former Assistant State Attorney for Broward County, Mr. Cohen has a clear advantage for obtaining the best desired outcome refuting any charges alleged.
+His credentials include working as a former Assistant State Attorney for Broward County, making him the optimal choice for securing the best anticipated conclusion to a case rebutting any and all charges purported.
 Working for the prosecution prior to founding his criminal defense practice in the private sector has given him a superior advantage that will result beneficially for those who seek his help.

 Mr. Cohen also previously worked as an Assistant United States Attorney for the government handling federal cases for the prosecution.

-Call him directly at any of the phone numbers listed above for a prompt response and free case evaluation.
-He will aggressively fight for your rights guaranteed under the Constitution and devote his abilities to assure the best result, challenging all charges alleged.
+He can be reached 24/7 at any of the phone numbers listed on this Website for a rapid reply and a free case assessment.
+His aggressive style, fighting for your guaranteed Constitutional rights will display his devoted abilities to assure the best result, challenging all charges alleged.

 Nearly twenty years of outstanding private practice criminal defense in Fort Lauderdale, Miami, and the Palm Beaches as well as all neighboring counties in the surrounding areas of South Florida.